intrepidcanadian/encode-hackathon/README.md

 In this hackathon, I built a simple registry on the Near Blockchain to upload details of death.

-This death certificate allows people to leave comments.
+This death certificate allows people to leave commemorative messages.
 I envision that this project can be further expanded upon with:
 - more sophisticated contracts that can develop linkages to other profiles
 - can be used to have a repository of information about the individual
 - gated access so that information can be used to generate a LLM chat bot for interaction